 Many users may come find the pleasurable feelings associated with inhalant use difficult to resist and may develop an addiction to them.

 While users are unlikely to develop physical dependence on inhalants, their addiction may feature psychological dependence.
 These users may find it difficult to resist urges to use the drug and rely on it to feel normal.
+For help breaking free from this addiction, come to Chapman House.
+We have the support you need with inhalant abuse treatment in Orange County, CA.

 An addiction specialist can help those suffering from inhalant addiction and provide a range of services to support both the user’s physical and mental health.